Dr J's Sex Facts

 “Let It Snow,” Sammy Cahn and Jule Styne

 So here I sit: My skis are waxed, I’m ready to hit the slopes, and guess what?
 Rough skiing – no snow.
 Well, not yet anyway.
-It’s supposed to start snowing tomorrow (and that helps me how?).
+It’s supposed to start snowing next week (and that helps me how?).
 And here I was all set to relieve the snow monkey on my back this week.
 Here in California, if you head up to Tahoe on a weekend, you’re just asking to sit in traffic and wait in lift lines.
 No thanks, Frosty.
 I’ll wait until some Wednesday in mid-January, when I can avoid those nasty crowds.

 In the meantime, most of us are mired in the annual holiday marathon, dashing madly from one holiday obligation to another while trying frantically to find the perfect gift for that special someone we’ll call your “Light of My Life” (LML).